Issues Important to

 Education of the children is a parental responsibility and right.

-As long as the state is required to pay to educate the children, the state has to obey the parents choices if they chose to use a non government school.
+As long as the state is required to pay to educate the children, the state has to obey the parent's choice if they choose to use a non-government school.

 We must respect parental rights.